Are carbohydrates “bad” for the gymnast? And by “bad” what most coaches and parents really think is “fattening, inflammatory, addictive”.

 I cannot tell you how many clients I’ve worked with that couldn’t lose weight, get their blood sugar in check, etc while on a low carb diet because of compliance.
-By “laxing” the diet a bit, i.e. including foods that you enjoy and are satisfying (often carbs), it’s easier to stick the 90%—the lean protein, non-starchy veggies, fibrous fruits, healthy fats, and whole grains.
-Carb quality makes a big difference, which is why I stand by the 90/10 rule.
+By “laxing” the diet a bit, i.e. including foods that you enjoy and are satisfying (often carbs), this gets rid of the “all or nothing” which often results in overeating/binging and exceeding nutrition needs.

 Carbohydrates are the Gymnast’s Fuel

 Believe it or not, there is a place for all kinds of carbohydrate in the gymnasts diet to meet the specific energy demands of the sports.

 Gymnastics is a high-intensity sports with short bursts of expenditure followed by rests (often prolonged while waiting for another turn on the bars, etc).
 From a physiological standpoint, the body is going to use carbohydrate during these explosive movements in the form of glycogen from the muscles and liver.

 So, if you show up to practice with in the morning after a dinner of chicken and broccoli and then half a yogurt at breakfast (not naming any names here…), good luck on the second or third rotation of a grueling 4 hour practice.
 You are not going to perform well if the only source of carbohydrate you had before practice was from green leafy vegetables.